Mapi León: Personal life

 In 2018, León came out publicly as a lesbian in an interview with the Spanish newspaper El Mundo after being out for many years in her personal life.
 In the same interview, she spoke in disapproval of the 2018 FIFA World Cup being hosted in Russia due to anti-gay purges in Chechnya.
 In 2019, León was a headline speaker for the commencement of Madrid Pride.
 El Mundo labelled her as one of Spain's top 50 most influential LGBT people in 2018 and 2019.
 In 2021, she was a part of Levi's Beauty of Becoming campaign for LGBT Pride month.
-As of late 2021, she is in a relationship with Barcelona teammate and Norwegian international Ingrid Syrstad Engen.
+As of May 2026, she is in a relationship, which began in 2021, with former Barcelona teammate and Norwegian international Ingrid Syrstad Engen.

 León has a passion for motorcycles, which she inherited from her father, a mechanic.

 She has an interest in drawing and painting, and has multiple tattoos.
 Her first tattoo was a small one on her foot, which she purposefully got in a discreet area to hide from her parents.
 One of her most prominent tattoos is that on her neck, which reads "Looks can be deceiving."
 She practices tattooing on her own hands and feet, and in 2021 was interning at a tattoo shop.
-She has stated that she would like to focus on her tattoos and tattoo design after retiring from football.
+In 2019, she said she would like to focus on her tattoos and tattoo design after retiring from football.